iyobo/uncircled/README.md

         super();
         this.childStore = new ChildStore(this);
     }

+    // For typescript's sake, define an empty deserialize function so it knows
+    // that this function that is injected by @Deserializer exists.
+Future versions of Typescript will allow for smarter
+    // detection of decorator injections.
+Or you can leave this out and simply @ts-suppress each ts warning about store.deserialize not existing. deserialize(rawObject: string | any) {
+    }
 }

 // The following classes need not be in the same file.
 You can export them into your root class.